ejames9/elementsJS/md/elementsJSIODocs.md

 ## <a name='make-func'></a> `make(elem, tag='div')`

 This function takes an id/class CSS Selector as its' first argument, and a tag name as its' optional second.
 It will make a div and give it the class or id given in the first argument.
 If a tag is specified in the 2nd argument, it will be made instead of a div.
-The function returns an elementsJS element object, giving access to its' [methods)[#).
+The function returns an elementsJS element object, giving access to its' [methods](#).

 #### Arguments